spicydonkey/ecdl/devlog.md

   * **Fast-axis blocked** - robustly single mode and polarized
 * [x] Set up BOM
 * [x] Measure gainchip fiber connection dimensions

+## 22.09.15
+* Gave Ross maximum block dimensions (140x100x60mm) for preparation (21.09.15)

+### TODO
+* [ ] Improve mechanical design for assembly and stability before electrical connection, etc.

+### Beam collimation - precise and stable lens positioning
+The relative positioning of the high NA lens in all orientation (XYZ) is critical to the operation of an ECDL since the incident beam at the diffraction grating *should* be collimated.
+Displacement of the lens (rel to the gainchip) will have devastating effect on the ECDL since it shifts the external cavity length and also the spectral feedback from the grating.
+Listed below are the critical design requirements for the lens subsystem:
+* **Stability**
+* **Rigidity**
+* **Precision**

+Considering the above factors, the conceptual design (B01) will be evaluated and improved.

+#### Lens
+The *lens* must be studied first, for the design of the mounting interface must be compatible and take advantages of it.
+* Size
+* NA
+* Mounting types
+* Distance from gain chip
+  * Working distance